musaprog/gonio-imsoft/README.md

 * MicroManager installation with a working camera
 * National Insturments cards configured with names *Dev1* and *Dev2* for input and output, respectively
-* Python 3 and Python 2, in path
+* Python 3 and Python 2

 Then, with Python 3's pip